Idiot Dancing : A Personal History

 From The Town and Country Club, Kentish Town 1985. ©Douglas Cape Z360

 How do you dance when you are 14?
 How do you even know what to do, without looking stupid?
 My solution was to copy the girls, they all seemed so self assured as they shuffled mellifluously.
 I was in the Church Hall of St James Church, Birkdale, Southport.
 It was at least dark, which helped my embarrassment, since this was before the arrival of the flashing disco lights.
-It was my first experience of a discotheque and the song was the hit of the day, Sugar Sugar by the Archies.
+It was my first experience of a discotheque, and my first dance song was the hit of the day, Sugar Sugar by the Archies.
 This classic of bubblegum pop had a moronic and repeating rhythm, which seemed to make dancing easy.
 I was already aware it lacked the danger of say The Rolling Stones or even the funk of Tamla, but this was after all a church disco, and even the suggestion of kissing a girl seemed quite outré, in the building which had been my Sunday School.
 Well I had broken the spell, and managed to dance in public, although no-one could see me, all for the better.
 The narrow horizons of the Church Hall disco would soon spread out into the brand new world of the discotheque, which would later become the de facto night out.
 It never failed to amaze me that I was listening to the most orgasmic song ever, Je t’aime by Serge Gainsbourg, while next door the the vicar would be sermonising against all this sexual behaviour among young people.
 Down the disco was the only place I could hear this song, since I did not have a record player and it was banned by the BBC.

 Of course Je t’aime was not much good for dancing, it was the smooching song played at the end of the night.
 The real staple of dancing was Motown, in fact Tamla Motown Chartbusters Volume 3 was practically a disco in it’s own right and used as such for house parties on a Dansette.
 The girls laid down their handbags and jackets and danced in a circle around them, a little club it was often difficult to break into.
 As a guy there was always a question, could you dance on your own?
 Sometimes the boys would form their own little circles, but they did not last long, after all you were supposed to be picking up girls.
 At some places it was OK to dance with a guy, but often you felt obliged to ask a girl for a dance, even though you might not fancy them at all.
 It was not deemed gay as such to dance with a guy, since that usage of the word did not yet exist for us, nor in reality did the concept.
 The insult was to be called a “homo”, but most people didn’t bother with that, they knew you just wanted to have some fun and enjoy the music.